mistakia/nano-community/docs/introduction/misconceptions.md

 ### Nano is a bad currency because it's deflationary or lacks inflation

-Nearly all modern money systems are based on fiat money, leading to sconfusion and a lack of distinction between **fiat money** and **money**.
+Nearly all modern money systems are based on fiat money, leading to confusion and a lack of distinction between **fiat money** and **money**.

 Nano is a bad form of **fiat money** but a superior form of **money**.